 Arrange professional staging.
 Our listings include one month of professional staging through our network of trusted stagers.
 We coordinate the timing so staging goes in the moment decluttering and repairs are complete.

 Depersonalize all rooms.
 Remove family photos, personal collections, and highly specific decor.
-This allows buyers to picture themselves in the home, so focus especially on the kitchen, primary bathroom, front entrance, and main living area.
+This allows buyers to picture themselves in the home.
+Focus especially on the kitchen, primary bathroom, front entrance, and main living area.

 Schedule professional photography and virtual tour.
 Listing photos are the first impression for most buyers.
 These should be completed after staging is in place, not before.
 Review the listing description, pricing strategy, and marketing plan with your Realtor® before going live.